What we are reading this week (beginning Friday, November 11, 2022):

 Notes on Habakkuk

 All of our idols are man-made, lifeless, unable to help in any way.
 They all are a work of our own hands.
 And yet we look to them.
-This includes our money and human pursuits.
+This includes our money and human pursuits and knowledge.
 Such foolish sources to look to.
 The Lord is in his holy temple.
 Let all of earth keep silent before him (2.18-20).

 Notes on Zephaniah